Ensemble Methods in Python

 Basic ensemble methods

 1. Averaging method: It is mainly used for regression problems.
-The method consists of build multiple models independently and returns the average of the prediction of all the models.
+The method consists of building multiple models independently and returning the average of the prediction of all the models.
 In general, the combined output is better than an individual output because variance is reduced.